 The xG algorithm was put together by Opta, who analysed over 300,000 shots to find the statistical likelihood of shots being scored.
 When a player takes a shot, a variety of variables are taken into account.
-This includes type of assist, distance to goal, angle, and whether it was taken with the foot or head.
+This includes the type of assist, distance to goal, angle, and whether it was taken with the foot or head.

-What Does It Mean For Analysis?
+What Does xG Mean For Football Betting Analysis?

 Understanding the basic concept of the xG metric is one thing, but appreciating what it means is another altogether.
-The data can show how a team is performing with regards to the chances they’ve created and conceded.
+The data can show how a team is performing with regard to the chances they’ve created and conceded.

-While the result of an individual match might not always correlate to the performance, most teams will generally pick up results to reflect the performance stats over the course of a season.
-For fans and pundits alike, this can be very useful when analysing how well a team is doing.
+While the result of an individual match might not always correlate to the performance, most teams will generally pick up results to reflect the performance stats throughout a season.

 For punters, though, the data can transform everything.

-Using The xG Metric In Betting
+Using Expected Goals (xG) Metric In Football Betting

-Sometimes in football, teams or players start the team slowly.
+Sometimes in football, teams or players start the game slowly.
 For example, Harry Kane had a reputation for not scoring in August until breaking that duck towards the end of August 2018.

-Conversely, a team at the bottom of the table is struggling on the xG ratings could continue to be in for a tough time throughout the campaign.
+Conversely, a team at the bottom of the table struggling on the xG ratings could continue to be in for a tough time throughout the campaign.

 With the xG rating metric at your disposal, you can work the odds in your favour on many markets:

 Huddersfield Town xG/90 at home of 0.32 V Crystal Palace xG/90 away 1.05.

 Still, the xG rating can be used to support your initial thoughts to confirm whether a bet is statistically a good selection.

 In addition to the season stats, the xG from the previous head-to-head meetings can be telling.

-Teams at the top level tend to revert to the mean over the course of a season.
+Teams at the top level tend to revert to the mean throughout the season.
 Whether this means that their current goals tally will improve or decrease depends on how their performances correlate with recent results.

-By no means is the xG information a guarantee that your results will come in.
-After all, the discrepancy between these figures and actual shorelines shows that anything can happen in football.
+By no means is the xG information guaranteed that your results will come in.
+After all, the discrepancy between these figures and actual scorelines shows that anything can happen in football.